 The hallmark of the Theragun design is the ergonomic design.
 Browsing on Amazon, most percussive massage devices resemble power drills with few grips.
 Making it particularly challenging to reach certain areas of your body.

-If you struggle with middle or lower back pain, this will make it difficult to reach those troubled areas.
+Reaching those troubled areas will be difficult if you struggle with middle or lower back pain.
 It’s even worse for more unusual spots like a tight hamstring.Yikes!

 Thankfully, Theragun’s ergonomic and patented triangular-shaped handle design is here to help!